nixworks/public/news/2011/09/18/README.md

 ##### Brazil
 ### [Police in Brazil arrest two people in connection with the murder of environmental activist Jos Cludio Ribeiro da Silva and his wife Maria do Esprito Santo in Par State. ](/news/2011/09/18/police-in-brazil-arrest-two-people-in-connection-with-the-murder-of-environmental-activist-jose-claudio-ribeiro-da-silva-and-his-wife-maria.md)
-_Context: Par State, Jos Cludio Ribeiro da Silva, Brazil_
+_Context: Par State, Brazil, Jos Cludio Ribeiro da Silva_

 ##### Latvian
 ### [Negotiations begin as Latvian politicians seek to form a new government after yesterday's election, with the Social Democratic Party "Harmony" having won the most seats and Zatlers' Reform Party and Unity also doing well. ](/news/2011/09/18/negotiations-begin-as-latvian-politicians-seek-to-form-a-new-government-after-yesterday-s-election-with-the-social-democratic-party-harmon.md)